Priyasunil26/GCPWindowsDocumentation/Documentation.md

 #### b.
 Setting up PostgreSQL Database in GCP
 - For instructions on creating a PostgreSQL Database in GCP, please refer to this [link](https://cloud.google.com/sql/docs/postgres/create-instance/).
 Additionally, you can refer to this [link](https://cloud.google.com/sql/docs/postgres/instance-info) for instance information.

+**Information:**
+  - To create a MySQL Database in GCP, you can follow the steps outlined in this [guide](https://cloud.google.com/sql/docs/mysql/create-instance).
+For information about your instance, refer to this [link](https://cloud.google.com/sql/docs/mysql/instance-info).

+  - To create a SQL Database in GCP, refer to this [guide](https://cloud.google.com/sql/docs/sqlserver/create-instance).
+Additionally, for instance information, you can refer to this [link](https://cloud.google.com/sql/docs/sqlserver/instance-info).

 ### 3. Bold BI Installation

 - Features to be enabled in IIS to run Bold BI in Windows Server OS.
 Refer to this [link](https://help.boldbi.com/faq/features-needed-to-enable-in-iis-to-run-bold-bi-in-win-server-os/).